johnbrc/MPD-Distribution/content/modules/MPD-M4/MPD-M4.md

 Related to [*Pastoral, evangelistic community*]

->	**Discuss how people typically experience a relational allegiance to family, tribe and nation**
+>	**Discuss how people typically experience a relational allegiance to the following groups: families; tribes; sports teams; nations.**

 - 	How are alliances and allegiances formed and upheld amongst your communities?

-- 	What does it mean (to you) to be *allied* to the Messiah?
+- 	What does it mean (to you) to be *in alliance* with the Messiah?

 ### Equipping with truth ###

 Related to [*Teaching and training centres*]

->	**Discuss how particular teaching or training courses have impacted your life**
+>	**Discuss how particular encounters with teaching or training have impacted your life**.

 - 	Why is it necessary to teach and train members of the Messianic Community?